seventeentwentynine/maskit_public/README.md

 ## maskit_public
-Public facing (early) release of the maskit plugin and the model developed during CMPT415 Fall 2024
+Initial release of the maskit plugin and the model developed during CMPT415 Fall 2024

 Currently the model is under testing and should be used cautiously.
 We have tested this on the Politifact dataset and achieved approximately 77% F1 score.